MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-with-modern-search-experience.md

 search.appverid:
 - SPO160
 - MET150
-description: "Learn when to use the classic or the modern search experience in SharePoint"
+description: "Learn when to use the classic or the Microsoft Search experience in SharePoint"
 ---

-# When to use which search experience
+# When to use which search experience in SharePoint

-Microsoft Search in SharePoint is the modern search experience in SharePoint Online.
-Microsoft Search in SharePoint is a personalized experience.
+Microsoft Search in SharePoint is the modern search experience in SharePoint Online and is a personalized experience.
 It uses the insights of the Microsoft Graph to show results that are relevant to you.
-Routine tasks such as finding the right version of a document, getting back to a presentation you were editing, or learning about a topic you are not familiar with by locating experts and content, are simpler and faster.
+Routine tasks such as finding the right version of a document, getting back to a presentation you were editing, or a document you were collaborating with others on, are easy.
+[Learn more about Microsoft Search for users](https://support.office.com/article/find-what-you-need-with-microsoft-search-d5ed5d11-9e5d-4f1d-b8b4-3d371fe0cb87).
+The classic search experience, on the other hand, can be tailored more to your organization.
+[Learn about the differences between the search experiences](https://docs.microsoft.com/sharepoint/differences-classic-modern-search).

-SharePoint Online also offers a classic search experience.
-[Learn about the differences between the experiences](https://docs.microsoft.com/sharepoint/differences-classic-modern-search).
-As a search administrator you can’t turn on or off either the search experience.
-They are both on by default.
+Both search experiences are turned on by default and as a search administrator you can’t turn either search experience off.

-Which search experience your users get depends on where they search from:
+Which search experience your users see depends on where they search from:
-Users get the classic search experience on publishing sites, classic team sites, and in the Search Center.
-Users get the Microsoft Search in SharePoint experience on the SharePoint start page, hub sites, communication sites, and modern team sites.
+- Users get the classic search experience on publishing sites, classic team sites, and in the Search Center.
+- Users get the Microsoft Search in SharePoint experience on the SharePoint start page, hub sites, communication sites, and modern team sites.
 [Learn about classic and modern sites](https://support.office.com/article/SharePoint-classic-and-modern-experiences-5725c103-505d-4a6e-9350-300d3ec7d73f).

-## Benefits of the Microsoft search experience
+## Benefits of Microsoft Search in SharePoint

 **Easy to search** - Microsoft Search suggests results based on users’ previous activity in Office 365, right in the search box.
-On the search results page the results are ordered by relevance. .
+On the search results page the results are ordered by relevance.

 **Find shared files** - Microsoft Search uses advanced query understanding to make finding shared files simple.
 Users can easily find files they’re collaborating on.

 **Show relevant content** - Promote the information and answers your users need to complete tasks, for example policies, benefits, resources, tools, and more.
 You can also target specific groups, like new hires or remote workers.

-**Microsoft Search evolves** – The set of content types users can search for and the intelligence of the search box will grow over time.

 **Administer across all apps** - Microsoft Search is on by default and any administration you do applies to Microsoft Search in all the apps.